 Check what services are included.
 When comparing costs, make sure you are comparing similar items, like checking if travel expenses or documentation review are included.

-Then, contact your short list of certification bodies and ask them for a meeting to address your questions and evaluate their potential to be partners in more than just compliance evaluation.
+Then, contact your short list of ISO certification bodies and ask them for a meeting to address your questions and evaluate their potential to be partners in more than just compliance evaluation.

 Price is not the only criteria